Hackuarium/simple-spectro/docs/5-use/serial/README.md

 ## Connect to the spectro

 It is possible to control the device from the Serial over USB.
-You may use for example the command `screen` on the bash, but the easiest is probably to use the Arduino program.
+You may use for example the command `screen` in a bash, but the easiest is probably to use the Arduino program.
 Indeed the spectrophotometer appears as a 'Lilipad Arduino USB'.
-It contains an Atmega 32U4 at 8MHz.
+It is critical to chose the right board to program.
+Indeed the spectro contains an Atmega 32U4 at 8MHz.

+### To acess the data from the Arduino platform

 1. Install the Arduino IDE software
 2. Select 'Tools -> Board -> Lilypad Arduino USB'